Wind farms in Ireland have provided 35% of electricity this year

 Wind farms boost Ireland’s economy

-Beyond the generation of clean energy, the wind farms wind farms wind farms also offer additional benefits.
-They serve as wildlife refuges and provide opportunities for outdoor activities such as hiking, biking and horseback riding.
+Beyond the generation of clean energy, the wind farms wind farms also offer additional benefits.
+They function as refuges for wildlife and provide opportunities for outdoor activities such as hiking, biking and horseback riding.
 The“Get Out in the Wind” campaign encourages people to explore these spaces and experience wind energy firsthand.

 In economic terms, wind farms contribute to job creation and financing opportunities in rural communities.
 They are estimated to reduce Ireland’s carbon emissions by more than 4 million tons per year.

-The future of energy in Ireland is promising.
+Ireland’s energy future is promising.
 With abundant renewable resources, the country is well positioned to achieve energy independence, providing warmer homes and cleaner air for its citizens.

 Follow us on social networks and don’t miss any of our publications!